amaechi-chuks/WEconnect/README.md

 # WEConnect #

 WeConnect provides a platform that brings businesses and individuals together.
 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
-FRONT-END (UI TEMPLATE)

-## FRONT-END (UI template) ##
+## Getting Started ##
-**project design**

-  -  using pivotal tracker to create a roadmap for the client-side and server-side

-  -  create a Github repository, add a README, and clone it yo your computer.

-  -  create three directories in your local git repo.

-  -  template: this directory will contain UI template for the front-end in HTML/CSS

-  -  server:this directory will contain the back-end implementation in NodeJS-Express

-  -  client: this directory will contain your front-end implementation in ReactJS and Redux

-  -  build out the app's UI into the template directory

-  -  Host the UI template on Github pages

-  -  **You are to create a _pull request to elicit review and feedback for the UI_ when you are done working on them.**
+- create a repository on my local machine and named it WeConnect.
+Inside the repository, I make three directories namely:
+ **server**
+ **template**
+ **client**
+- On template directory, thats a folder I will be building up my UI template. lets start with the template directory.

+- Inside template folder, I initialize git by typing git init on my command line. git will start tracking the changes on the template folder.
+I also need to initialize npm to have my dependences by typing npm init on my command line.

+ - I created a github repository on my github account and named it WeConnect.
+This is going to be my remote repository for my project.
+On the command line, I added the remote origin to my local machine by typing git remote add  origin https://github.com/amaechi-chuks/WEconnect.git.

+ - I created a branch called develope and from develope branch, I branch out to my feature branches namely: _**sign-up**_ _**sign-in**_
+ _**register business**_
+_**business catalog**_
+_**business profile**_
+and after working on each branch, I merge into develop branch.

 ## BACKEND-END (SERVER) ##